adeola-praise/AR-Navigatiom/README.md

-# Hostel-AR-Navigation
+# Hostel-Navigation
- An indoor navigation project implementing the application of Augmented Reality.
+This is an augmented reality indoor navigation project.

+The bulding chosen for this project is one of the female hostels in the Federal University of Technology, Akure (FUTA)